NielsKlo/Zoo/README.md

 - Download the on-premise, community MongoDB server and install it.
 Use the default port (27017).

-- run "cargo run" in the database directory.
+- run `cargo run` in the database directory.

 # Commands to run the program:

-- "cargo run" in the api directory.
+- `cargo run` in the api directory.

-- "npm run start" in the client directory.
+- `npm run start` in the client directory.

 Your browser should automatically open to the correct page.
 If it doesn't, go to localhost:3000 manually.

 # Commands to run the tests:

-- "cargo test" in the domain or database directory.
+- `cargo test` in the domain or database directory.